BrandonWingerAir/portfolio-nuxt-content-graphql/content/studies/nuxt-tailwind-graphql.md

 ---
-title: Nuxt 3 + Tailwind CSS + GraphQL and Deployment
+title: Nuxt 3 + Tailwind CSS + GraphQL/API and Deployment
 description: Redesign of a Blog & Portfolio website, based on a tutorial series by Dan Vega with custom features added.
 date: 2024-01-01
 cover: responsive-thumbnail-blog-portfolio.png